mulesoft-assets/template-sfdc2msdyn-contact-aggregation/README.md

 # Use Case
 As an admin I want to aggregate contacts from Salesforce and MS Dynamics instances and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.

-For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.
+This template generates its result as a CSV report that is sent by email.

-This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.
+This template serves as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets contacts from Salesforce and MS Dynamics, compares by the email address of the contacts, and generates a CSV file which shows contact name in Salesforce, contact name in MS Dynamics, Email and contacts IDs in Salesforce and MS Dynamics.
+As implemented, it gets contacts from Salesforce and Microsoft Dynamics, compares by the email address of the contacts, and generates a CSV file that shows contact names in Salesforce, contact names in MS Dynamics, and the email and contacts IDs in Salesforce and MS Dynamics.
 The report is sent by the email to a configured group of email addresses.

 # Considerations

-To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failing to do so could lead to unexpected behavior of the template.**
+To make this template run, there are certain preconditions that must be considered.
+All of them deal with the preparations in both, that must be made for the template to run smoothly.
+Failing to do so could lead to unexpected behavior of the template.

 ## Salesforce Considerations

-Here's what you need to know about Salesforce to get this template to work.
+Here's what you need to know about Salesforce to get this template to work:

-### FAQ

 - Where can I check that the field configuration for my Salesforce instance is the right one?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US">Salesforce: Checking Field Accessibility for a Particular Field</a>
 - Can I modify the Field Access Settings?
 How?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US">Salesforce: Modifying Field Access Settings</a>